qiuxintao101/cobra/docs/tutorials.rst

 5. **Comparison of Up and Down-regulated Site: Cistrome Toolkit**:

-  *CoBRA* has a built-in feature that compares up and down-regulated sites to a comprehesnive database of ChIP/ATAC and DNase data, and outline a series of most similar samples in terms of genomic interval overlaps with the differential sites located in the Cistrome database.
+  *CoBRA* has a built-in feature that compares up and down-regulated sites to a comprehesnive database of ChIP/ATAC and DNase data, and outline a series of most similar samples in terms of genomic interval overlaps with the differential sites located in the (`Cistrome database <http://cistrome.org/db/#/`_).
 This feature allows researchers to pin-point those similar data set of interest and download for further investigation.
 It can provide unique insight into gained or lost sites such as identifying which transcription factor potentially binds to a differential peak set after a perturbation and in investigating similar cellular systems.

     .. code-block:: Bash